Anthony-Gambale/Pygame-3D/README.md

 Pygame 3D is a 3D renderer for Pygame.
 It uses Pygame's 2D rendering functions to display 3D models.

 This project is a demo of a mathematical technique that I came up with.
-Using this technique, the "view space" step of traditional 3D rendering can be skipped.
+Using this technique, the "view space" step of traditional 3D rendering can be turned from linear to constant time complexity.

 While this does save some computation time, the method requires more computation than a typical renderer in other areas, causing it to be roughly the same as a typical renderer in efficiency.

 ### Install and Run
 First, you will need to download the repository.
 If you have git installed, you can run: